Inventory2

 The fact is, the purchasing process changes as your business scales up.
 Over time there needs to be more oversight of the entire process.
 Somebody needs to start approving orders before you place them.
 You need a system for managing all your purchases that clearly records all your orders and who approved them.

-What a purchase order approval process is and why it makes sense
+What is a purchase order approval process?

 "A purchase order approval process is a system for managing purchase orders and the entire purchasing process."

-How the purchase order approval process works
+How the purchase approval workflow works

-An effective purchase order approval process requires you to assign employees to specific roles in the purchasing process.
+An effective purchase order approval workflow requires you to assign employees to specific roles in the purchasing process.
 You need to identify who can request the purchase of specific items and who needs to approve those requests.
 These assignments might differ depending on the size of each request.
-For example, you might give PO approval power to department managers for small purchase orders below a specific dollar amount.
-Purchase orders above a certain dollar amount might require approval by higher-level management.
-It’s all a matter of designating approvers and setting approval limits.

 Automated systems work a lot more efficiently and with fewer errors.